StrikingLoo/strikingloo.github.io/wiki/money-and-banking.md

 Indirect finance 'solves development' because it stands between households and companies and gives each one what they want. **Mutual funds** remove the intermediary by giving households 'shares' directly into a portfolio of equity/bonds, passing the risk through to the holders.
 The rise of finance is the replacement of indirect finance with direct finance.

+The government is in the middle of banks providing stores of money for households, and funding for businesses and even the Fed.
+In that position it acts as a securer of liquidity (with the Fed backstop) and a securer of solvency (FDIC).
+In exchange for the taxpayers' intervention, this created regulation.
+Because of this an opportunity for arbitrage emerged, and this created the shadow banking system.

+Financial evolution: indirect finance to direct finance.
+Banking evolution: loan-based credit to market-based credit.

+The shadow banking system was created with no lender of last resort.
+The thought being that if you get rid of solvency risk (using an insurance company that sells swaps) then this is a risk-free, liquid asset.
+That turns out not to be true: market liquidity is created by dealers, and even if your asset is risk-free you still need someone who wants to buy it.
+When assets lost their shiftability, the whole thing came down.

+Two prices made this market: international dollars for funding, and RMBSs for holding assets.
+Once risk became apparent and dealers stopped making the RMBS market, the prices were no longer well-defined, lending with them as collateral became untenable, and then the liquidity crunch set in.

 Next: Lecture 17-7